remziyapar/Mediatoid/docs/architecture-and-roadmap.md

 - All registered notification handlers are invoked.
 - Handlers are executed sequentially.
-- In earlier versions there was no pipeline behavior for `Publish`; as of v0.4.0-preview.2, `INotificationBehavior<TNotification>` is available and follows the same pipeline semantics as `Send`.
+- In earlier versions there was no pipeline behavior for `Publish`; as of v0.4.0, `INotificationBehavior<TNotification>` is available and follows the same pipeline semantics as `Send`.

 ### 2.4. `Stream` (IAsyncEnumerable)

 - A single stream handler is executed for `IStreamRequest<TItem>`.
 - Cancellation and error semantics are controlled by the handler implementation.
-- In earlier versions there was no pipeline behavior for `Stream`; as of v0.4.0-preview.2, `IStreamBehavior<TRequest,TItem>` is available and follows the same pipeline semantics as `Send`.
+- In earlier versions there was no pipeline behavior for `Stream`; as of v0.4.0, `IStreamBehavior<TRequest,TItem>` is available and follows the same pipeline semantics as `Send`.

 ---

-## 3. Goals for the Source Generator (v0.4.0 Focus)
+## 3. Goals for the Source Generator (v0.4.x+)

 ### 3.1.
 Behavioral Equivalence